bitwarden/passwordless-docs/src/fido2-net-lib/index.md

 # fido2-net-lib

 Hello, .net developer!
 Welcome to the documentation for the open source Fido2 .net library, which brings WebAuthn to the .net world!
+Testing

 Please visit the [Github repository](https://github.com/passwordless-lib/fido2-net-lib) and checkout the readme.